Complaint: Herschel Walker violated campaign law

-ATLANTA — Democrats have filed a complaint against Republican US Senate hopeful Herschel Walker.
-The complaint say Walker violated the law by spending money as a political candidate before filing required paperwork declaring his candidacy interest in the race.
+ATLANTA — Democrats have filed a complaint against Republican U.S. Senate hopeful Herschel Walker.
+The complaint alleges Walker violated the law by spending money as a political candidate before filing required paperwork declaring his candidacy interest in the race.

 The complaint says Fox News reported July 7 that Walker “’has begun to build the beginnings of his campaign,’ reaching out to political advisers and aides.”
 Walker filed his statement of candidacy with the FEC August 24.